Quantum reading capacity: General definition and bounds: Zero-error quantum reading capacity

 where

 and the standard bases for the channel inputs and outputs are $\{|00\>,|01\>,|10\>,|11\>\}$ and $\{|0\>,|1\>\}$, respectively.

 It follows from \cite{HHLW10} that it is possible to discriminate perfectly these two channels using an adaptive strategy that makes two calls to the unknown channel $\mc{M}^x$.
-This implies that Eddard can encode two classical messages (one bit) into two uses of the quantum channels from $\mc{B}_{\mc{X}}$ such that Arya can perfectly read the message, i.e., with zero error.
+This implies that the encoder can encode two classical messages (one bit) into two uses of the quantum channels from $\mc{B}_{\mc{X}}$ such that Bob can perfectly read the message, i.e., with zero error.
 Thus, we can conclude that the zero-error quantum reading capacity of $\mc{B}_{\mc{X}}$ is bounded from below by $\frac{1}{2}$ (one bit per two channel uses).